Jester (Quality Comics): Powers and abilities

-The Jester has no superpowers, but is an Olympic-level athlete and a brilliant hand-to-hand combatant and in some later adventures is aided by a small flying sphere with a smiling face and handles on the side called "Quinopolis".
-He is also a skilled detective, trained in various techniques of police procedure.
+The Jester is an Olympic-level athlete and a skilled hand-to-hand combatant and detective.
+In later appearances, he possesses a small flying sphere with a smiling face and handles on the side called "Quinopolis".

 In other media

-A different version of The Jester appears in the 2010 film Justice League: Crisis on Two Earths, voiced by James Patrick Stuart.
-The Jester is a heroic version of the Joker from a parallel earth and is a member of that version's Justice League.
-He sacrificed himself allowing his partner, that earth's Lex Luthor to cross into another dimension to get help.
+The Jester appears in Justice League: Crisis on Two Earths, voiced by James Patrick Stuart.
+This version is a heroic, alternate universe variant of the Joker and member of his Earth's Justice League.
+While helping Lex Luthor procure a device capable of sending its owner to other dimensions, the Jester sacrifices himself to impede the Crime Syndicate.